RedFroggy/spring-cucumber-rest-api/README.md

 }
 ````
-- Set the glue property to  `fr.redfroggy.bdd.glue"` and add your package glue.
+- Set the glue property to  `fr.redfroggy.bdd.glue` and add your package glue.
 - Set your `features` folder property
 - Add your `.feature` files under your `features` folder
 - In your `.feature` files you should have access to all the steps defined in the [DefaultRestApiBddStepDefinition](src/main/java/fr/redfroggy/bdd/glue/DefaultRestApiBddStepDefinition.java) file.